mrazomej/phd/src/chapter_02/section_05_results.md

 strains using the synthetic Oid operator which exhibits an especially strong binding energy of $\Delta\varepsilon_{RA}=-17~k_B T$ [@Garcia2011c].
-The global fit agrees well with the Oid microscopy data, though it asserts a stronger Oid binding energy of $\Delta\varepsilon_{RA}=-17.7~k_B T$ (see Appendix XXX).
+The global fit agrees well with the Oid microscopy data, though it asserts a stronger Oid binding energy of $\Delta\varepsilon_{RA}=-17.7~k_B T$ (see Chapter 4).

 To ensure that the agreement between our predictions and data is not an accident of the strain we used to perform our fitting, we also inferred $K_A$ and $K_I$ from each of the other strains.
-As shown in XXX and [@Fig:ch2_fig05](D), the inferred values of $K_A$ and $K_I$ depend minimally upon which strain is chosen, indicating that these parameter values are highly robust.
-We also performed a global fit using the data from all eighteen strains in which we fitted for the inducer dissociation constants $K_A$ and $K_I$, the repressor copy number $R$, and the repressor DNA binding energy $\Delta\varepsilon_{RA}$ (see XXX).
+As shown in Chapter 4 and [@Fig:ch2_fig05](D), the inferred values of $K_A$ and $K_I$ depend minimally upon which strain is chosen, indicating that these parameter values are highly robust.
+We also performed a global fit using the data from all eighteen strains in which we fitted for the inducer dissociation constants $K_A$ and $K_I$, the repressor copy number $R$, and the repressor DNA binding energy $\Delta\varepsilon_{RA}$ (see Chapter 4).
 The resulting parameter values were nearly identical to those fitted from any single strain.
 For the remainder of the text we continue using parameters fitted from the strain with $R=260$ repressors and an O2 operator.

 ![**Comparison of predictions against measured and inferred data.** (A-C) Flow cytometry measurements of fold-change over a range of IPTG concentrations for